desmos-labs/desmos-contracts/contracts/cw721-poap/README.md

 }
 ```

-An example of the message to approve a token to an operator with an expiration time:
+Here an example message to approve a token to an operator with an expiration time:
 ```json
 {
     "approve": {